ontio/documentation/pro-website-docs/docs-en/ddxf/get_started.md

 - [python 3.7](https://www.python.org/downloads/release/python-370/)
 - [go-ipfs](https://dist.ipfs.io/#go-ipfs)

 ### 4.4.
-Learn by Using it
+Learn by using it

-We can run the Interplanetary Album in our browser:
+We can run the interplanetary album in our browser:

 ```shell
 python interplanetary_album.py
 ```

-- If everything goes smoothly, your Interplanetary Album will run on `http://127.0.0.1:5000/`, and your IPFS node will run on http://127.0.0.1:5001/.
+- If everything goes smoothly, your interplanetary album will run on `http://127.0.0.1:5000/`, and your IPFS node will run on http://127.0.0.1:5001/.

 - If you want to quit it, you can press `CTRL+C` or close the terminal.

-In interplanetary-album project, all pictures's IPFS address are bind with ONT ID and encrypted by it's public key in elliptic curve integrated encryption scheme(also ECIES).
-That is to say, only the picture owner and the user he shared with can visit his picture in the IPFS Network.
+In the interplanetary-album project, IPFS addresses of pictures are bound with ONT ID and encrypted with its public key in the elliptic curve integrated encryption scheme (also ECIES).
+In other words, only the picture owner and the user he shared with can visit his picture in the IPFS Network.

 ![](https://github.com/punica-box/interplanetary-album-box/blob/master/img/loginSuccessful.png)